-The meaning of this concept is – “not two” – or non-separation”.
+The meaning of nonduality is – “not two” – “non-separation”.

-This philosophy also says that the world is an illusion, created by the mind and the play of the five senses, which make us regard other people, the world, and everything in it, as real, and as separate from us.
+This philosophy also says that the world is an illusion, created by the mind and the play of the five senses.
+This illusion, makes us look at other people, the world, and everything in it, as real, and as separate from us.
 This illusion makes us think that the world is made of an endless number of different, separate units.

 For someone not familiar with this philosophy, it might sound strange, but once understood, it can completely change one’s attitude and perspective about life.

 Imagine a state, in which you are aware of your Oneness with the Universe, enjoying a state of bliss and inner peace, but at the same time acting and functioning normally in your day-to-day life.

 Imagine a state, in which you are active in the external world, but at the same time, being free and unattached.

 Imagine that you are aware of your Oneness with the One Spirit, knowing that this Spirit is acting and manifesting through everything – matter, plants, trees, animals and people.

 Normally, we are not aware of this state, because our thoughts, desires, and the five senses, draw the mind outside, to the external world, and obscure the the consciousness that is beyond the mind.

 It is through meditation that we can gain inner peace and the ability to silence the mind, and therefore, rise above the obscuring veil of thoughts.